 Moral responsibility – Another reason to accept the memory theory is that it fits well with our idea of moral responsibility.
 The argument is simple:

 Problems – It seems you could remember a past action and no longer be responsible for it because you have changed.
 Why should I be responsible at 60 for something my 18-year-old self did?
 So responsibility should depend on a person being the same person qualitatively, not just on being the same numerically.

 Is the memory theory trivial? – If our memories are unreliable, then they can’t be the basis for personal identity; but even if our memories are reliable, that doesn’t say much about personal identity.
 Here’s why.
-If I say: “I am the same person as I was twenty years ago because I remember being the same person,” then I am just presupposing that I am identical with my past self.
+If I say: “I am the same person as I was twenty years ago because I remember being the same person,” then I am just presupposing that I am identical to my past self.
 But that doesn’t show that I am identical.

 Conclusion – Philosophers generally agree that soul theory explains nothing, but that bundle theory and some form of psychological continuity best explain personal identity.
 In addition, accepting the soul or kernel theory of self gives us good reasons to be selfish; whereas the bundle theory may lead to more concern for others.